 Attached to this is BB Plaza – you can only tell you’re in a different complex when the lino on the floor changes.
 This is full of kitschy clothes and toys, and is also where my favourite hole-in-the-wall beauty salon is found.
 Stop here for a massage or an eyelash perm (this is what started my Betty Boop craze).
 It’s cheap as chips and you deserve it.

 But for posh shopping I’d start the day at the Pavilion.
 This is seven floors of all your mega stores (European and American brands) as well as little gems like Paris Hilton’s handbag store and the bizarre Kenko Fish Foot spa for those who want fish nibbling their feet in between shopping and dining.
-(You can read my blog about the freaky fish spa here)
+(You can read my post about the freaky fish spa here)

 KL Plaza is the place to go to have your eyes tested by a specialist and the lenses made and fitted to genuine Prada, Gucci, Stella McCartney, etc, frames in about an hour, and all for about NZ$80.